Ai Accountant

 Internal Audit

-Strengthen process documentation, control testing, compliance tracking, and statutory registers, record deviations and corrections.
+Strengthen process documentation, control testing, compliance tracking, and statutory registers.
+Record deviations and corrections with timestamps and responsible parties.

 Missing Documents

-Be transparent, offer alternative evidence like bank statements or emails, file FIRs if documents are genuinely lost, never recreate from memory.
+Be transparent with your auditor.
+Offer alternative evidence like bank statements, email confirmations, or supplier acknowledgements.
+File FIRs if documents are genuinely lost.
+Never recreate documents from memory.

 Reconciliation Differences